The Writers' Deal Hub

 Writer-producers are covered by the MBA’s span provision when:

 When covered by span, each episodic fee can cover only 2.4 weeks of work.
-If you are not covered by span, you can work to negotiate for similar overscale protections.
+If you are not covered by span, you can work to negotiate for similar overscale protections, like a weekly floor or language in your contract stating that your episodic fees only cover a limited number of weeks.

 Writer-producers cannot be paid less than Guild minimum per week.
-The weekly rates vary depending on how many weeks you are guaranteed to work.
+The weekly rates vary depending on how many weeks you are guaranteed to work and whether the season had a production order when the room began.
 Use this table to see which minimum applies to your job.

 This calculator tells you what you should be making on a weekly basis by dividing your episodic fee by 2.4 weeks.
 For deals where span applies, it will also tell you how many weeks of work are covered by your episodic fees.
 If you work more than that number of weeks under a deal protected by span, you are due additional pay.